schef/schef.github.io/_posts/22-12-2014-masterclass-2.md

 title: Masterclass 2
 ---

-I'm an Double bass player.
+I'm a Double bass player.
 Now I remembered that I couldn't decide on which instrument to practice the exercises.
-He says that they should be on your live own instrument but on the other hand that people with no musical experience can both learn perfect pitch.
+He says that you should be on your live, own instrument but on the other hand that people with no musical experience can both learn perfect pitch.
 I'm a `python` programming hobbyist and I will try to write all the practices.

 ### Keywords
 Relative and perfect pitch are both important.